tgerarden/aem2850/content/schedule/_index.md

 ### Overview

 The class is structured with three distinct bits.
 On Tuesday I will provide an overview of the topic for the week.
-On Thursday I will give a short, practical lecture and an activity which is designed to give you hands-on experience and a greater understanding of the broader material.
+On Thursday we will work through a hands-on example to gain programming experience.
 Finally, each week outside of class you will complete readings, reflections, and labs (and other assignments later in the semester).

 - [**Content**](/content/) (<i class="fas fa-book-reader"></i>): This page contains readings, guiding questions, and lecture slides for each topic.

-- [**Examples**](/examples/) (<i class="fas fa-laptop-code"></i>): This page contains the material that we will discuss in Thursday classes.
+- [**Examples**](/examples/) (<i class="fas fa-laptop-code"></i>): This page contains the material that we will cover in Thursday classes.

 - [**Assignments**](/assignments/) (<i class="fas fa-pencil-ruler"></i>): This page contains the instructions for completing assignments.